7s9n/pylowdb/README.md

 ### Classes

-Pylowdb has two classes (for synchronous adapters).
+Pylowdb has classes (for synchronous adapters).

 #### `Low(adapter)`